-New students are required to submit their registration and payment information by mail, online or in person no later than the dates indicated for their programs.
+New students are required to submit their registration and payment no later than the dates indicated for their programs.
 There is no option to register later.
 Tuition payment is required at the time of registration.
 Participation in the 50/50 Payment Plan and financial aid funds are taken into consideration at time of payment.